giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-09-09-using-gulp-for-chrome-extension-dev-workflow.md

 Here we are basically defining the order of each function that will be called when we run our `gulpfile.js` file:
 {% gist 4f9d7289273222713933d8a95a077311 exports.section.js %}

-First we clean our `dist` folder, than we copy all files from `src` folder to the `dist` folder, after that we will transform our .config.json files, merging the source one with the `environment` one, then will write our transformed `config.json` file to the `scripts` to allow our extension .js file access its values, now we transform our `manifest.json` file too, and the last one we could `watch` for any change on the `src` folder and automatically repeat the previous steps (to enable this one wee need to pass the argument `--watch`).
+First we clean our `dist` folder, than we copy all files from `src` folder to the `dist` folder, after that we will transform our config.json files, merging the source one with the `environment` one, then will write our transformed `config.json` file to the `scripts` to allow our extension .js file access its values, now we transform our `manifest.json` file too, and the last one we could `watch` for any change on the `src` folder and automatically repeat the previous steps (to enable this one we need to pass the argument `--watch`).

 ### Clean section
 Clean our `dist` folder.
 {% gist 4f9d7289273222713933d8a95a077311 clean.section.js %}

 ### CopyAllFiles section
-copy all files from `src` folder to the `dist` folder
+Copy all files from `src` folder to the `dist` folder
 {% gist 4f9d7289273222713933d8a95a077311 copyAllFiles.section.js %}

 ### TransformConfig section
-Transform our .config.json files, merging the source one with the `environment` one.
+Transform our config.json files, merging the source one with the `environment` one.
 {% gist 4f9d7289273222713933d8a95a077311 transformConfig.section.js %}

 ### WriteConfigJsFile section